arturcarvalho/keyboard/README.md

 - The F keys have priority
 - I'm not using a specific layer for windows.
 Press the M2 to toggle between layer 2 and 0. (layer 2 is the numpad layer for the moment)

+- Put lock on the left to not be hit by mistake so often (too close to del and F12)
 - M1 (together with bindings below) moves cursor 10 lines up/down
 ```JSON
   {